 Ragnvald is also a trained Sports teacher and a Waldorf teacher.
-He works since many years at a school/treatment center for young people with neuropsychiatric disabilities as a Special Educator – Specialist Sensomotorik.
-He is also a certified Mindfulness instructor and he leads Mindfulness and Qigong in his work, both with students and staff.
-Ragnvald lives with his family in the village Kloster in southern Dalarna.
-He also has a small pottery workshop, where he works at his leisure time.
+He has worked many years at a school/treatment center for young people with neuropsychiatric disabilities as a Special Educator – Specialist Sensomotorik.
+He is also a certified Mindfulness instructor and he utilizes Mindfulness and Qigong in his work, both with students and staff.

 How much does it cost?
 How can I sign up?

 The base price is 135 euros, but it is also possible to pay more or less than this.
 You may sign up by paying the registration fee and filling in the registration form.
 More information about the price, registration and other details.